airalab/robonomics-wiki/docs/freertos-mqtt.md

 ![Menuconfig MQTT](./images/freertos-mqtt/menuconfig-mqtt.png)

-Second thing is MQTT topic.
+The second thing is a MQTT topic.
-We set it in firmware with project name prefix followed with our ESP32 MAC address.
+We set it in the firmware with the project name prefix followed with our ESP32 MAC address.
 It gives us `/freertos_mqtt_robonomics_example/98:F4:AB:72:23:C4` for our particular microchip.

 From MQTT to Robonomics